The Who's Keith Moon biopic: Cast, release date, plot, songs and rumours about the upcoming film

 As for who'll play the rest of the band – Pete Townshend, John 'The Ox' Entwistle (who died in 2002) and Roger Daltrey himself, there's not been any whispers as yet.

-We should have answers pretty soon, though, as in January 2023 Variety suggested that casting would be sorted soon in time for shooting to start in June.
+In January 2023 Variety suggested that casting would be sorted soon in time for shooting to start in June that year, but that didn't come to pass.

 What will be the plot of the Keith Moon biopic?